wmhilton-stoplight/platform-docs/c.troubleshooting.md

 | Platform      | 90     | 14            | 91      | 95 |
 | Studio        | 90     | Not Supported | 91      | Not Supported |

-Things may work outside of these browsers and these versions, but there might be unexpected problems as we won't be testing those environments.
+Things may work outside of these browsers and these versions, but there might be unexpected problems as they won't have been tested.

 ## What languages are supported?

 Today Stoplight is only available in the English language.
-While it is possible to host your own content in Stoplight that is not English, you may experience minor errors and other discrepancies when using non-Latin letters or scripts (ie, Cyrillic-based characters).
+While it's possible to host your own content in Stoplight that's not English, you may experience minor errors and other discrepancies when using non-Latin letters or scripts.
 For example, only the Latin alphabet is supported in Stoplight's search functionality.